theotds/About_me/README.md

 - 🌱 I’m currently studying and making a project about reservation in restaurants.<br />
 - 👯 I’m wanting to create more awesome projects.<br />
 - 🥅 Goals: Become a software Engineer, software developer or Front-end developer <br />
-- ⚡ I like playing/listening music and playing games.
+- ⚡ I like playing/listening music
 <br/>
 <hr/>